SkoolNotes/Taproot/2020PHYS201/KBhPHYS201Silicon.md

 -   CMOS
 	-  n-type transitior sandwich a p type region
-	-  A charge on the gate wolud cause the
+	-  A charge on the gate wolud cause the charge to go through
+	- Vise, versa